R-P-Feynman/Artificial_Neural_Network_Basics/README.md

 ## Simple_Convolutional_Neural_Network_in_Keras_(ImageDataGenerator).ipynb

-An even simpler ConvNet making use of ImageDataGenerator and keras.models.Sequential.
+An even simpler ConvNet making use of ImageDataGenerator and the Keras Sequential API.

 ## Simple_Convolutional_Neural_Network_in_Python.ipynb